Daniel’s 70th Week Prophecy

 26 Then after the sixty-two weeks, the Messiah will be cut off and have nothing, and the people of the prince who is to come will destroy the city and the sanctuary.
 And its end will come with a flood; even to the end there will be war; desolations are determined.
 27 And he will confirm a covenant with the many for one week, but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come the one who makes desolate, until a complete destruction, one that is decreed, gushes forth on the one who makes desolate.”

-Because of a misunderstanding concerning the nature of the Roman Legions which destroyed the temple and Jerusalem in 70 AD, for many years it has been assumed that the Antichrist will be a Roman.
+Because of a misunderstanding concerning the nature of the Roman Legions which came and destroyed the temple and Jerusalem in 70 AD, for many years it has been assumed that the Antichrist will be a Roman.
 That is starting to change.
 The extent of the presence of Syrians in the Legions involved in the AD70 destruction of Jerusalem is becoming better understood.
 But many still say this is about the Antichrist, although that cannot be determined by this passage alone.
-I think Gabriel was talking about Antiochus IV, not Jesus or the Antichrist in these two verses.
-Sometimes doing something backwards helps us to see things differently.
-Here are the features of Daniel 9:26-27 in reverse.
+I think (the angel) Gabriel was speaking to Daniel about Antiochus IV, not Jesus or the Antichrist in these two verses.

 – A complete destruction is decreed for the one who makes desolate.